 The protocol functions through a systematic, three-step process:

-- Deposit: Users deposit digital assets, such as USDC or ETH, into one of Noderr's automated yield vaults.
+- Deposit: Users deposit stablecoins, such as USDC, into one of Noderr's automated yield vaults.
+On the current Base Sepolia testnet, vaults are denominated in test USDC (tUSDC), which is available from a faucet.

-- Generate Yield: The ATE executes these strategies across integrated DeFi protocols, generating real yield from market activities, which is then distributed back to the vault depositors.
+- Generate Yield: The Floor Engine and the Autonomous Trading Engine (ATE) execute these strategies across integrated DeFi protocols, generating real yield from market activities, which is then distributed back to the vault depositors.

-This model produces sustainable returns without relying on the inflationary token emissions that are a common weakness in many other DeFi protocols.
+This model is designed to target sustainable, real-yield returns without relying on the inflationary token emissions that are a common weakness in many other DeFi protocols.
+Targeted yields are forward-looking and not guaranteed.

 Key Components